FB pixel

 Relationship Between Cash Flow and Inventory Control in a B2B Business

 For any business, generating revenue is crucial for survival and growth.
-Revenue is even more important for B2B ecommerce stores.
-The ecommerce business will keep growing and to be a successful B2B business your business needs to stand out.
+Revenue is even more important for B2B e-commerce stores.
+The e-commerce business will keep growing and to be a successful B2B business your business needs to stand out.
 Among many Shopify startup stores, many common Shopify mistakes are made causing the business to fail.
 One of these mistakes is mismanagement of cash flow.

 According to Business Insider, 82% of startups experience cash flow problems which directly results in a startup failing within the first five years.
 Cash flow issues usually start at improper inventory levels and businesses not understanding how to manage them.